QuestyQuartz/Movie-Ticket-Microservices/README.md

 are explained in the readme files of the services.

 ## Subject Of Project
-CineVision App is online cinema ticket sale website.
+This application is an online cinema ticket sale website.
 Purpose of this website is to provide ease of buying tickets for those who want to watch movies in the cinema.
 People can display movies in the theaters or upcoming movies.
 They can view the movie details and can learn the plot of the movie,